ivanvalchuk/insider-qa-tech-task/Insider QA tech task -the latest version 2 2.md

 ### 2. On the Main page of https://www.hepsiburada.com/ you can see the different Recommendations section with different products.
 These sections are also shown on Product Detail and Cart pages.
 What are these product suggestions, what is the rule for listing these products and showing them to the user?
 Full analysis is expected here.

 Product suggestions are served with the help of the recommendation algorithms.
 In this case, the product recommendations are made based on site bestsellers and general site data on products and visitors listing the products which are popular on the website.
-Seasonal products are also analyzed and taken into account, e.g. the "bikini".
-The most viewed products are presented in the "Şu an çok bakılıyor" section.
-There are also bestsellers of the week, which are supplied in the "Haftanın çok satanları" section.
+Seasonal products are also analyzed and taken into account, e.g. the "bikini" section.
+These products are fetched using the algorithm for anaylyzing the most purchased products during a season.
+E.g. the most sold items in summer are beach essentials, including beach towels, swimsuits, beach toys, sunglasses, flip-flops, and waterproof bags.
+The most viewed products are also presented and they can be viewed under the "Şu an çok bakılıyor" section.
+There are also bestsellers of the week, which are served in the "Haftanın çok satanları" section.
 In addition to that, the premium offers are shown in the "Premium fırsatları" section.

 The description of the other product recommentations sections:

  - "Popüler ürünlerden seçtik": shows products popular on the website based on general site data on products and visitors.
  - "En Avantajlı Ürünler": shows products which have the best price with regard to the quality / price ratio including promotions.
  - "Süper Fiyat, Süper Teklif": shows products with the lowest prices including discounts and promotions.